TommyCheng023/RoomieConnect/README.md

 # CS-411-Group-Project
-* Planned Project Framework: Django
+* Planned Project Framework: Flask + React.js

 ### Each person needs to create an individual local branch and work on the branch. **Don't push directly on master!**